Keshab Chandra Gogoi: Marriage and family

-Gogoi enjoyed indoor games, reading, gardening and cultivation.
-He married Smt Shanti Priya Gogoi (née Borgohain; 30 August 1934 - 9 April 2021) in 1951 and they had 5 children; Anjan Gogoi, Ranjan Gogoi, Nirjan Gogoi, Indira Gogoi and Nandita Hazarika.
-His wife was the daughter of Jogesh Chandra Borgohain and Padma Kumari Gohain.
-Padma Kumari Gohain was the Member of the Assam Legislative Assembly for Moran and was a minister in the Bimala Prasad Chaliha and Mahendra Mohan Choudhury’s cabinets.
-His eldest son Anjan Kumar Gogoi, went on to become Air Marshal in the Indian Air Force.
-His son Justice Ranjan Gogoi was the 46th chief justice of the Supreme Court of India.
-His son Nirjan became a Consultant Urologist in the United Kingdom and his two daughters, Indira and Nandita, became members of the Assam civil service.
+He married Smt Shanti Priya Gogoi (née Borgohain; 30 August 1934 – 9 April 2021) in 1951, and they had five children: Anjan Gogoi, Ranjan Gogoi, Nirjan Gogoi, Indira Gogoi and Nandita Hazarika.
+Shanti Gogoi was the daughter of Jogesh Chandra Borgohain and Padma Kumari Gohain, both of whom were politicians.
+Padma Kumari Gohain was the member of the Assam Legislative Assembly for Moran and was a minister in the Bimala Prasad Chaliha and Mahendra Mohan Choudhury cabinets.

+Gogoi's eldest son, Anjan Gogoi, served as an Air Marshal in the Indian Air Force (IAF).
+His second son, Ranjan Gogoi, was the 46th chief justice of the Supreme Court of India and later was appointed a member of the Rajya Sabha.
+His youngest son, Nirjan, became a consultant urologist in the United Kingdom, and his two daughters, Indira and Nandita, served as members of the Assam civil service.

+During the childhood of his two elder sons, both Anjan and Ranjan wished to attend the Sainik School in Goalpara, but Keshab Gogoi said that only one could go.
+As both brothers wanted to go, Keshab Gogoi told them to decide via a coin toss.
+Anjan won the coin toss, and went to the Sainik School in 1964, which culminated in his IAF career.
+Ranjan attended Don Bosco school in Dibrugarh and later studied at St. Stephen's College, Delhi, before later pursuing a legal career.

+In 1982, when the future law minister Abdul Muhib Mazumder asked Keshab Gogoi if his son, Ranjan, would become a politician like him, Gogoi replied that Ranjan would not emulate him, but had the potential to become Chief Justice of India (CJI).
+Over four decades later, Ranjan became the CJI in October 2018, the first holder of the office from Northeast India.

 Death

-Kesab Chandra Gogoi died on 5 August 1998 in Dibrugarh, at the age of 72.
+Keshab Chandra Gogoi died on 5 August 1998 in Dibrugarh, at the age of 71.
 He was survived by his wife, children and grandchildren.

-His wife, Shanti Gogoi, died on 9 April 2021 after a short illness at a hospital at Escorts Hospital, New Delhi due to age related ailments.
-Her mortal remains were later brought back to Dibrugarh where the former CJI and her son Ranjan Gogoi performed her last rites.
-Many admirers and politicians paid tributes.
-Chief Minister Sarbananda Sonowal, cabinet ministers Atul Bora and Keshab Mahanta offered condolences to Shanti Gogoi at her residence in Dibrugarh.
+His widow, Shanti Gogoi, survived him by over two decades, before dying in April 2021.

+In popular culture

+Keshab Chandra Gogoi was referenced in the 1-crore question on the Indian game show Kaun Banega Crorepati in 2019; the answer of the question was Ranjan Gogoi.
+The question was: the father of which Chief Justice of India was once a Chief Minister of an Indian state?